janaSunrise/Autoencoder-Image-Pytorch/README.md

-# Autoencoder Image Pytorch
+# Image Autoencoder Pytorch

-> An image encoder and decoder made in pytorch to compress images into a lightweight binary format and decode it back to original form, for easy and fast transmission over networks.
+An image encoder and decoder made in pytorch to compress images into a lightweight binary format and decode it back to original form, for easy and fast transmission over networks.

 ## Installation and usage.